Brandon Chrostowski: 2018-2022: Restaurant and program expansion

-2023-Present: Deepening support in prisons across America and contributing abroad
+2023-Present: Deepening support in prisons across America and humanitarian work abroad

 In 2023 Chrostowski opened yet another supportive service when he purchased a building and turned it into a child care center for students as well as purchased a fourteen unit apartment building for families.
 All the amenities are helping support not just local students but students traveling from afar that have completed the EDWINS tablet program while incarcerated.
 As of 2023 there are over 90,000 users of this program.
 In 2023 he was also recognized again by the James Beard Foundation receiving the finalist nomination for outstanding restaurateur in the United States.
 His belief that food can heal brought him to many different countries during war and conflict.
 It began with one of many trips to Ukraine, Israel and Djibouti For his impact in the culinary industry he received the prestigious James Beard Impact award " as well as the Auggie from the Culinary Institute of America.